-We do not allocate the following items to the segments: other income, interest expense, gain (loss) on change in fair value of contingent consideration and income tax expense.
+We do not allocate the following items to the segments: selling, general & administrative expenses, restructuring charges, other income (expense), interest expense, gain (loss) on change in fair value of contingent consideration and income tax expense.
 Inter-segment revenue is eliminated in consolidation and is not significant.